 Next, you’ll add an even layer of rice atop your seaweed.
 Spread it as evenly as possible.
 I find a plastic spatula (this one seen below came with my rice cooker) works well.
 The rice is sticky, so it will stick to everything in site!

 Next, add a strip of your imitation crab, English cucumber and avocado to the bottom third of the sushi mat, as shown.

 Now for the fun – and challenging – part… the roll up!

-Take the bottom of the sushi mat and gently pull it over all the ingredients, sealing the bottom edge of the sushi roll in place until secure under the ingredients.
-You want the roll to be tight but not too tight that you squeeze all the ingredients out of it!
+Take the bottom of the sushi mat and gently pull it over all the ingredients, sealing the bottom edge of the sushi roll in place just around the sushi ingredients.
+You’ll want to use both hands to do this.
+Begin rolling the sushi, using the mat as your guide.
+You want the roll to be tight but not too tight that you squeeze all the ingredients out of it.
+Be firm, yet gentle.

 Lift the mat slightly and then use it to guide you as you keep rolling until the entire sushi roll is in a log shape.
 The sticky rice will seal the seaweed in place.

 Now you can cut the sushi into bite-sized pieces.
 I highly recommend using a serrated knife to cut the sushi roll in half, and then you can cut the halves into equal parts, and then halve each half again.

 You can get 8-10 sushi bites depending on how you cut it.
 Serve with your dip of choice.

 As I mentioned before, I like to combine gluten-free soy sauce with chili garlic sauce, but you could also get some wasabi and tamari, and if you like, some pickled ginger as well.
 Enjoy!